Cristian-Vazquez-Andrino/Practicas/MATLAB/Principal Component Analysis/README.md

 # Principal Component Analysis (PCA) in MATLAB

+## Author

+Cristian Vázquez Andrino

+## Problem Statement

 This repository contains an implementation of Principal Component Analysis (PCA) in MATLAB, based on data from [Places Rated Almanac](https://online.stat.psu.edu/stat505/lesson/11/11.3).
-The dataset consists of ratings for 329 communities across 9 different criteria.
+The dataset consists of ratings for 329 communities across 9 different criteria.:

-## Problem Statement

-PCA is applied to a dataset of 329 observations, where each observation corresponds to a rating vector in **R⁹**, with the following attributes:

 1. Climate and Terrain
 2. Housing